tatavishnurao/Neuralnets_micrograd/README.md

 -- Similarly, b = a * dy/d(a*b)

-I am thinking to write about backpropogration and Gradient decent along with Pytorch implementation explaining it in a
+I am thinking to write about backpropogration and Gradient decent along with Pytorch implementation explaining it in a very simple way